Prakash020710/SampleProjectApromore/README.md

 # Running locally
 Please clone the repo on your local and run below command.

-* gradle clean build : This will clean and build the package including running tests
+* ./gradlew clean build : This will clean and build the package including running tests

-* gradle bootRun --args='--spring.profiles.active=h2' : This will spin up the server.
+* ./gradlew bootRun --args='--spring.profiles.active=h2' : This will spin up the server.

 Once server is up, apis can be accessed via swagger ui using [path](http://localhost:8013/api/apm/swagger-ui/index.html)